1 - Clan Amir: A Fighting Heritage

 At 15:15 hours the platoon is showered, changed, and on the range.
 Jessica moves along the line instructing the troops on how to fire with more accuracy.
 Her starting the session by placing ten rounds in the same oversized bullet hole in the target guarantees they listen.
 By 16:30 hours they’ve cleaned their weapons and are back on the parade ground for marching drill with weapons.
 At 17:30 hours she dismisses them to get ready for dinner at 18:00 hours.

 Dinner is as a platoon in a different seating arrangement, then they’ve the evening off to do their washing, private study, and other personal care tasks.
-At 19:30 hours there’s a knock on Jessica’s door, and Senior Corporal Harrison, the platoon’s second in command, asks for a word.
-At her nod yes he enters, and he closes the door before he sits down.
+At 19:30 hours there’s a knock on Jessica’s door and Senior Corporal Harrison, the platoon’s second in command, asks for a word.
+At her nod yes he enters as he closes the door before he sits down.
 She closes the folder she’s reading and looks at him.

 With a serious expression Harrison says, “Sergeant, I know I was a more senior corporal than you, and it rankled me you got the Sergeant’s spot.
 But seeing you in action today I realise you’re much more suited to the spot than I am.
 I thought I should let you know the reason behind my surliness this morning, it won’t happen again, sorry.”